harshchaudh/picTalk/README.md

 ```

 ### Systems tests
 It's advised to collapse all the functions when viewing the source code (on Vscode, the shortcut is `CTRL + K CTRL + 0`).
-To run the test, navigate to the tests directory, then run `seleniumTests.py`.
-Failing to navigate to the tests directory, will result in certain tests failing.
+To run all tests, navigate to the tests directory (failing to navigate to the tests directory, will result in certain tests failing) then run `seleniumTests.py`.
+Do not have the flask app running in the background, otherwise this will overload the server.
 ```
 python3 seleniumTests.py
 ```

-To run a specific test,
+The tests take a upwards of a 135 seconds to complete, as such to run a specific test,
 ```cpp
 # Modify this line:
 if __name__ == "__main__":